hyl3rid/blog/data/blog/pannacotta.md

 - When the cream starts to boil, include the powdered agar agar.
 - Continue to whisk the coconut cream until the agar agar dissolves.
 Let the cream cook until it starts to thicken.
 When you see a Nappe consistency is reached in the cream, continue to set aside.
 - Pour the mixture into serving glasses or ramekins.
 Let them cool and place them in the refrigerator for 3 to 4 hours.
-- Once the panna cotta is set, take it out of the refrigerator, and top it with fresh berries, and drizzle strawberry syrup on top.
-You can also invert the ramekins on a serving plate carefully and serve by decorating them with fresh berries and strawberry syrup.
+- Once the panna cotta is set, take it out of the refrigerator.
+You can also invert the ramekins on a serving plate carefully.
+Top it with fresh berries, and/or drizzle strawberry jelly on top.

 ### Variations